christaylorcodes/VeeamAgent/README.md

 ![VeeamAgentLogo](vaw_01.png)

-## This is a PowerShell module for interacting with Veeam Agent.
+## This is a PowerShell module for interacting with Veeam Agent

 This module allows you to install, configure, report, monitor and remove Veeam Agent.
 This module can be easily installed from the [PowerShellGallery](https://www.powershellgallery.com/packages/VeeamAgent)